Methods for simulating string-net states and anyons on a digital quantum computer: Anyonic Braiding and Fusion Channels

 \section{Anyonic Braiding and Fusion Channels}

 Anyons emerge as the non-local excitations of topologically ordered phase.
 They are quasiparticles that obey fractionalized statistics.
-The existence of these exotic anyonic excitation is a defining property of topologically ordered phases.
+The existence of these exotic anyonic excitations is a defining property of topologically ordered phases.
 Two key quantities of the underlying anyonic theories are the twist factors $\theta_a$ and modular $S$-matrix.
 They can be used to classify the theory down to finitely many possibilities \cite{etingof:2005} (up to gauge equivalence).
-The measurements of these data serve as another useful tool to characterize the topological order experimentally~\cite{Parsa:2021}.
+The measurement of these data serves as another useful tool to characterize the topological order experimentally~\cite{Parsa:2021}.

-Anyonic twist factor $\theta_a$ is defined to be the phase accumulated when a particle is rotated by $2\pi$ about itself.
-For abelian anyons (\kirill{including} bosons and fermions), the twist factor \kirill{determines their braiding statistics, i.e. the phase resulting from} exchanging two identical particles.
+The anyonic twist factor $\theta_a$ is defined to be the phase accumulated when a particle is rotated by $2\pi$ about itself.
+For abelian anyons (including bosons and fermions), the twist factor determines their braiding statistics, i.e. the phase resulting from exchanging two identical particles.
 Whereas $\theta_a=\pm 1$ for bosons and fermions, it can take other rational phases for generic anyons.
-To obtain the twist factor, we first create a pair of anyons, $a$ and $\Bar{a}$ (particle and anti-particle), from the ground state, then move particle $a$ to the final position with unitary $\hat{U}_a$ along a twisted path as shown in Fig.~\ref{braiding_general}b.
+To obtain the twist factor, we first create a pair of anyons, $a$ and $\Bar{a}$ (particle and anti-particle), from the ground state and then move particle $a$ to the final position with unitary $\hat{U}_a$ along a twisted path as shown in Fig.~\ref{braiding_general}b.
 The twist factor is the phase relative to the state with the particle moved to the same location along a path without a twist.
-We denote the unitary that drags particle $a$ along this alternative \kirill{(untwisted)} path as $\hat{V}_a$.
+We denote the unitary that drags particle $a$ along this alternative (untwisted) path as $\hat{V}_a$.